 TGax Editor: Move the 1st sentence in the 2nd paragraph before the paragraph that describe the rules for setting the TA field (i.e., move it before the 1st paragraph in D1.1).

-[3072, 4817]
+If an HE AP does not receive an HE Capabilities element with the Rx Control Frame To MultiBSS subfield in HE MAC Capabilities Information field equal to 1 from a STA, the HE AP shall not send to the STA a Trigger frame directed to STAs from at least two different BSSs of the multiple BSSID set.[3072, 4817]

-An AP that transmits a Trigger frame shall set the TA field of the frame to one of the following:
+An AP that transmits a Trigger frame shall set the TA field of the frame to the MAC address of the AP, except when dot11MultiBSSIDActivated is true and the Trigger frame is directed to STAs from at least two different BSSs of the multiple BSSID set, in which case, the AP shall set the TA field of the frame to the transmitted BSSID. one of the following:

 The MAC address of the AP transmitting the frame when dot11MultiBSSIDActivated is false or when dot11MultiBSSIDActivated is true and the Trigger frame is directed to STAs that intend to communicate with the AP